For Toddler Information see the section on Toddler.

 All forms including the Immunization form should be sent to school by the first day of class.
 The Immunization form MUST be in the school office or your child will not be allowed to attend.

 If a child becomes ill during class, they will be removed from the classroom and the parents will be notified immediately.
+If a child is taken directly to a doctor’s appointment they must bring a doctor’s note, stating that they may return to school, if they return on the same day.
 Do not send a child to school when any of the following symptoms are present or have occurred within the past 24 hours.
 FEVER, SORE THROAT, DIARRHEA, UN-DIAGNOSED RASH, VOMITING, EXCESSIVE COUGHING AND/OR EXCESSIVE NASAL DISCHARGE.
 If your child becomes sick at school one day or has been sick during the night they should NOT be sent to school on the following day.
 A 24-hour isolation period should be observed.
 The child may return to school when the symptoms have completely disappeared and they have been fever free (without mediation) for 24 hours.
 Only physician prescribed medication is allowed and it must be properly labeled and the Medication Consent Form filled out before it can be administered.

 OBSERVATIONS AND CONFERENCES